ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_mission_creator_blip(``blip``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if blip is mission creator.
+Check if blip is a mission creator.

 **Parameters:**